chris-blues/Nasa2FGearthview/README.md

 So, on Debian for instance, you only need to put the following into the console:

-(sudo) apt-get install wget imagemagick
+$ sudo apt-get install wget imagemagick

 Depending on your distro, the package names might differ slightly!
 Use a search engine of your choice to find out, how the packages are named